Celvis-wq/Assignment4---AP-COMSCI---StringShortnerAlgorithm/README.md

 5. The isWordStart variable works correctly now and is based on whether the current character is a space or not.

 TODO:
-1. Nothing at this current time
+1. Nothing at this current time.